1391819/SFIA-CRUD-core-project/README.md

 ### Jenkins

 One important point to make is that we decided to use Jenkins as a build server in such a way as to not have to manually run the tests every time.
-To do so, we set up a freestyle job and achieved the artifacts on build trigger.
+To do so, we set up a freestyle job and achieved the artefacts on the build trigger.
 The latter uses a testing SQLite database which is saved in memory and does not affect our "production" database.

 ![Jenkins job artefacts](/readme_utils/jenkins-job-artefacts.png)